 What to Expect in this Course

 Expect to be busy and expect to check in frequently!
-I will use Canvas and your college issued email account as the primary methods of communication for the course, so it is absolutely critical that you check your email and the Canvas site every day.
-Things change quickly in a chemistry course, and so you need to make sure you’re up to date.
+I will use Canvas and your college issued email account as the primary methods of communication for the course, so it is absolutely critical that you check the Canvas site every day.
+Things change quickly in a distance education course, and so you need to make sure you’re up to date.

 I will post the module for each week on Canvas on Sundays, earlier if possible.
 These modules will contain all of the information for the week.
-I expect you to log in to the course for labs as scheduled.
-Online homework, quizzes, and exams will be offered on Chem101, outside of Canvas, and on paper submitted on Canvas.
+I expect you to log in to the course Mondays and Wednesdays for lecture and lab when scheduled.
+Online homework, quizzes, and exams will be offered on Chem101, outside of Canvas.

 Other Relevant Course Information

-- You must attend the first scheduled laboratory session or you will be dropped from the course!
+- You must attend the first scheduled lecture and laboratory session or you will be dropped from the course!

 This course can be accessed on the first day of class via Canvas at https://coc.instructure.com.
 Log into Canvas using your CanyonsID single sign-on: